arunn/RubocopDiffSublime/README.md

 # RubocopDiffSublime

-Sublime plugin for rubocop on git diff
+Sublime Text 3 plugin for rubocop on git diff

 ## What does it do?